 "We therefore, find the application to be within time under Section 21 of the Administrative Tribunals Act, 1985."
 In the present case, they are not only affected by the 1985 order by which 14 Sorters were promoted over their seniors.
 Moreover, as seen above, the rejection of the representation on 5.3.1987 also gave a cause of action to the applicants.
 We are, therefore, not inclined to accept the plea that these O.As are to be rejected on the ground of limitation.

-The third point taken was that the applicants have not exhausted all the departmental remedies available to them.
-But as seen above, they have made representation which has been rejected by the P.M.G., Delhi Circle on 5.3.1987..
+14 The third point taken was that the applicants prima facie have not exhausted all the departmental remedies available to them.
+But as seen above, they have made representation to them, but as seen above, they have made representation which has been rejected by the P.M.G., Delhi Circle on 21.2.87.
+5.3.1987.

 The fourth point was about the maintainability of the applications as all those officials who are alleged to have superseded the applicants have not been impleaded as parties in the present O.A.s.
 This contention has also no substance.
 The applicants have not asked for any relief against those who have been promoted.
-The applicants have asked that they be treated likewise those who have superseded the applicants.
-They are not claiming any relief against the Sorters who have not been promoted from 1.10.1968 or from 15.3.1985..
+The applicants have asked that they be treated likewise those who have been superseded.
+They are not claiming any relief against the Sorters who have not been promoted from 1.10.1968 or from 15.3.1985.

-Even on the merits, the argument of the respondents is weak and untenable.
-The argument was that all those Sorters who had worked during the strike period and kept the offices open and functioning were rewarded by giving them notional promotion with effect from 1.10.1968.
+Even on the merits, the argument of the respondents was laughable when it was admitted that the said contention is weak and untenable.
+The argument was that all those sorters who had worked during the strike period and Sorters who had worked during the strike period and kept the offices open and functioning were rewarded by giving them notional promotion with effect from 1.10.1968.
 A short question is: whether this could be done?
-In our opinion, this could not be done when the Rules for promotional specifically provided that the promotion would be based on seniority-cum-rejection.
-It was, therefore, not open to the respondents to give promotion to some sorters on a ground or by a method which was contrary to the statutory Rules.
-There was a clear violation of the Rules in giving them promotion, even though notionally, from 1.10.1968.
+In our opinion, this could not be done when the Rules for promotion specifically provided that the promotion would be based on seniority-cum-rejection.
+It was, therefore, not open to the respondents to give promotion to some sorters on 15.3.1985.
+It is not the date of the O.A.s.